Siren: Blood Curse: Development and release

 Director and co-writer Keiichiro Toyama said: "Siren Blood Curse is not a sequel or a standard remake of the other games.
 Suppose the events of the original SIREN were real, in that case Siren Blood Curse would be like a 'movie based on a true story', adapting and dramatizing the original.
 While some of the key events bear resemblance to those in the first SIREN, the characters and the background are completely different.
 The addition of Western characters who have stumbled into horrific events taking place in a world that is foreign to them helps enhance the feelings of isolation and terror.
 I think they will also present Western players with characters that are easier to relate to.
 This mix of Western and Japanese characters with the inevitable communication troubles that ensue adds to the frustration the various characters feel toward their situation.
 We were able to present the game more like a dramatic TV show in a way that hasn’t been done before.
 A lot of survival horror titles in recent years have been focusing mostly on just the action element, while Siren Blood Curse puts a lot of its effort into scaring the player and presenting a rich story".
 The game was promoted with a special area at PlayStation Home, including the Ward of Despair minigame lobby for up to five players.

 The original soundtrack of Siren: Blood Curse, titled Siren: New Translation Original Soundtrack was released in Japan on August 27, 2008.
 The European release of Blood Curse includes an exclusive making-of documentary titled Behind the Curtain of Terror, which is accessed via the PlayStation 3's XMB Video menu.

 Reception

 Siren: Blood Curse received "generally favorable reviews", according to the review aggregation website Metacritic.
 IGN praised the game's "increasingly suspenseful set of chapters and cutscenes, frightening jumps and gameplay sequences", but criticized some of the gameplay's aspects.
 While reviewing the first chapter of the game, Eurogamer stated that "Siren: Blood Curse is the best thing to appear in the genre in a very long time".
-GameSpot's Carolyn Petit praised the sight jacking mechanic, while noting repetition in locations and controls.
+GameSpots Carolyn Petit praised the sight jacking mechanic, while noting repetition in locations and controls.
 In Japan, Famitsu gave the game a score of all four nines for a total of 36 out of 40.
 1001 Video Games You Must Play Before You Die included Siren: Blood Curse as one of its titles.